franciskershaw/slice-of-pie/README.md

 #### Consistent across all pages

-* A fixed navigation bar appears on everyth page with the logo and brand on the far left, the main site features in the middle, and interactive icons on the far left for the user's profile, wishlist, and shopping basket.
+* A fixed navigation bar appears on every page with the logo and brand on the far left, the main site features in the middle, and interactive icons on the far left for the user's profile, wishlist, and shopping basket.
 The options present within the profile icon changes depending on whether a user is signed in, or whether a user is an admin user.

 (Screenshot here)